Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 If your bot is storing information in a publicly accessible way, you should follow our [public logging policy](/policies#public-logging).

+### Flood exemptions for bots

+Users and bots with the flags `+v` or `+o` within a channel have protection against triggering flood mitigation.
+For this reason, it is recommended that noisy bots have one of these flags.

+Additional exemptions may be allocated when the need for them is demonstrated.
+If you find that your bot is hitting limits, email <support@libera.chat> for advice.

+### Workaround for bots that don't support SASL

+If you're trying to run a bot on a SASL-only range, your bot will need SASL support.
+If it lacks this support, you can connect it through a bouncer that does support SASL.

 ## Are bridges allowed?

 We do allow user operated bridges on Libera.Chat.
 Please get permission from